cryptfi/cryptfi.github.io/_posts/2018-03-31-database-resources.md

 # An Introduction

 Sites like [HaveIBeenPwned](https://haveibeenpwned.com/) have been highlighting just how sloppy modern day companies are with security, your data is out there for the world to see.
-I decided i'd spend the ***day*** seeing what I could find, I admit I knew about some of these resources before hand, but alot of them I didn't.
+I decided i'd spend the ***day*** seeing what I could find.

 EDIT: I felt like it was needed to add this as re-reading my post it seemed like I was glorifying or supporting these Forums etcetera, I don't hold these Forums in high respects, it's not something which is of a high interest to me and this post was an hour of writing out of bordeom.